gfs/StreamRegex/README.md

 ```

 ### Stream
 You can also call the methods on a Stream directly.
-If you do so, a StreamReader will be created to read it.
+If you do so, a StreamReader will be created to read it with `leaveOpen = true`, reading from the current position of the Stream.
+The Stream will not have its position reset after reading, and will not be closed or disposed.
 ```c#
 // Include this for the extension methods using StreamRegex.Extensions.RegexExtensions;